 My experience might be different from other travelers who visited the country.
 I didn’t hear any horror stories by the time I was there (except those who were food poisoned, does this considered as horror?
 More story later) so, if there is, I hope they are fine now.
 In my observation, the places where I went to (Myawaddy, Hpa-an, Inle Lake, Bagan, and Yangon) are totally safe.

 Burmese are the friendliest people I met.
-They interact positively without asking in return, but thanking me wholeheartedly that I visit their country.
+They interact positively without asking in return but thanking me wholeheartedly that I visit their country.
 I am an Asian with almost the same feature as a Burmese, yet, visible enough to be tagged as a tourist.
-They love to share what they have (just like Filipinos) from food, drinks and checked if I need anything else.
+They love to share what they have (just like Filipinos) from food, drinks and check if I need anything else.
 Despite the fact that we speak different languages, they’ve been longing to learn the English words.
-They love hearing my accent, and curious how I created sentences so well (ops!
+They love hearing my accent, and curious how I created sentences so well (oops!
 I’m not perfect, but, I’d like to think that I am) which I happily shared some basic words.

 I didn’t hear any violent crime during the time I was there, in fact, I’m amazed by how isolated the country is.
 Bagan like, for example, is the touristy town that I’ve visited in Myanmar.
-Locals in New Bagan where I stayed are meticulous of their time at night, that no one should make any noise or fuss in respect to the neighborhood.
-No disco bars, karaoke and no buying and selling of alcohol drinks after 10pm, this is also the same in Nyaung Shwe (Inle Lake) and Hpa-an.
+Locals in New Bagan where I stayed are meticulous of their time at night, that no one should make any noise or fuss with respect to the neighborhood.
+No disco bars, karaoke and no buying and selling of alcohol drinks after 10 pm, this is also the same in Nyaung Shwe (Inle Lake) and Hpa-an.
 Yangon, on the other hand, is the city that I didn’t get to observe well at night, as I only stayed 1 night there.
-I went home late around 10pm after I had dinner with a new friend in Rangoon, we walked through the streets, yet, there were few people busy fixing their stores and only saw limited cars passed by (yes, didn’t hear any karaoke too)
+I went home late around 10 pm after I had dinner with a new friend in Rangoon, we walked through the streets, yet, there were few people busy fixing their stores and only saw limited cars passed by (yes, didn’t hear any karaoke too)

 I met travelers or other tourists who got sick with food poisoning, perhaps, they were also dehydrated because of the overwhelming high weather temperature.
 In my opinion, food is ok.
 There was some of their food that is really good, yet, a few weren’t, through my curiosity I had tasted their street food like tofu salad, ginger salad, mutton testicles with rice and my favorite wat thar toak htoe or pork stick.
 Unfortunately, on my FIRST Burmese meal, the bamboo salad food they serve was tasteless and dull that almost made me throw up, which the smell and its tastes reminding me of how it affected my appetite on every Burmese meal.
 Luckily, I’m excellent the whole time despite the “bamboo salad” that I first savored.

 Other factors that made me say it’s secure, is the availability of bottled water to drink.
-Though Myanmar has a drinking water facility on most every corner, they also can provide water for a cost to the tourists, except bus rides where they cater for free to all passengers.
+Though Myanmar has a drinking water facility on almost every corner, they also can provide water for a cost to the tourists, except bus rides where they cater for free to all passengers.

 I only encounter fewer scammers for tourists, which can easily be detected through the first conversation, there were a couple in Bagan.